-A weakened core coupled with a gravid uterus is the perfect recipe for abdominal separation.
+A weakened core coupled with a large gravid uterus is the perfect recipe for abdominal separation.

 Does walking help Diastasis Recti?

-Walking by itself probably won’t heal diastasis recti, however, it is one of the best exercises you can during pregnancy and postpartum.
+Walking by itself probably won’t heal diastasis recti; however, it is one of the best exercises you can do during pregnancy and postpartum.

-It will help increase your circulation, strengthen your legs, and activate your core to a degree.
+Walking will help increase your circulation, strengthen your legs, and activate your core.

 Remember, you need to maintain your core active just to keep your spine erect!